nologic/blog/_posts/2016-02-28-ARM64-method-tracing.md

         ...
 ```

 With some important details removed, I'd like to highlight how we are checking the type of the instruction by overlaying the structure over the instruction integer and checking to see if the value of the instruction number is correct.
 If it is, then we use that pointer to read the offset and modify it point to one of the _jump patches_.
-In the patch we place the absolute value of the address where the instruction would've jumped were it still back in the orignal `objc_msgSend` function.
-We do so for every branch instuction we might encounter.
+In the patch we place the absolute value of the address where the instruction would've jumped were it still back in the original `objc_msgSend` function.
+We do so for every branch instruction we might encounter.

 Once the _jump page_ is constructed we insert the patch into `objc_msgSend` and complete the loop.
 The most important thing is, of course, that the hook function restores all the registers to the state just before CPU enters into `objc_msgSend` otherwise the whole thing will probably crash.